 The home will not be considered a countable asset and, therefore, will not be counted against the asset limits for Medicaid eligibility purposes as long as the nursing home resident intends to return home or his or her spouse or other dependent relatives live there.
 It does not matter if it does not appear likely that the nursing home resident will ever be able to return home; the intent to return home by itself preserves the property’s character as the person’s principal place of residence and thus as a non-countable resource.
 As a result, for all practical purposes nursing home residents do not have to sell their homes in order to qualify for Medicaid.
 However, it should be noted that this rule only applies to principal residences as opposed to summer residences or vacant lots and, as of August 10, 1993, the State of Rhode Island has been encouraged by the federal government to sell homes of individuals who have no chance of returning to them due to poor health.

-Effective January 1, 2006 said legislation denies Medicaid coverage for nursing home care to any applicant with home equity above $560,000 for 2017 ($840,000 in some states such as Massachusetts and New York) unless the nursing home resident’s spouse, child under age 21, or blind or disabled child is living in the house.
+Medicaid will deny coverage for nursing home care to any applicant with home equity above $688,000 for 2023 ($1,033,000 in some states such as Massachusetts and New York) unless the nursing home resident’s spouse, child under age 21, or blind or disabled child is living in the house.

 The Transfer Penalty